RobotToy/AmeyaTeli/index.md

 ## Introduction

-Hello, my name is Ameya.
+Hello, my name is Ameya Teli.
 I am currently a Junior at [Great Oak High School](https://www.gohsathletics.com/).
-This year, I will be competing in...
+This year, I will be competing in:
 - Cross Country
 - Track and Field (1600m & 3200m)